Pure-Peace/vue-cli-electron-template/README.md

 ![bigLogo](http://otsu.fun/big_logo.png)
 # 🔥vue-cli-electron-template
-⭐Using `vue-cli3` and `Electron6` built a modular desktop application template. with a custom borderless window, including `vue-router`, `vue-i18n`, `axios` and more common components, as well as some demo functions.
+⭐Using `vue-cli3` and `Electron6` built a modular desktop application template.
+Convenient packaging and program language switching,  with a custom borderless window, including `vue-router`, `vue-i18n`, `axios` and more common components, as well as some demo functions.

 - 🌺English / 💖[中文](https://github.com/Pure-Peace/vue-cli-electron-template/blob/master/README_ZH.md)

 <h2 align="center">⚡-Introduction-</h2>

 🚀Build with `vue-cli` & `electron-builder`, modular design. added common plugins and demo features.
-You can happily use the `svg` icon in this project, use the `i18n` multi-language comfortably, switch the application language (overall! including the native menu of the electron and the browser page), multi-window management, and make network requests more convenient.
+You can happily use the `svg` icon in this project, use the `i18n` multi-language comfortably, switch the application language (overall! including the native menu of the electron and the browser page), Quickly manage multiple windows and menus, make network requests more convenient.

 ![screenshot](http://otsu.fun/shoot_eg.png)